sudeeprp/rapa-home/contribute.md

 - Ontology based
 - Generic semantic embeddings as a last resort.

 Reason to avoid generic semantic embeddings: The Gita is a fairly technical text with words having precise meanings.
-For example, a generic model may embed "Supreme Lord" close to the word "Gods".
+For example, a generic model may embed `Supreme Lord` close to the word `Gods`.
 However, they aren't always meant that way in the Gita.

 Prior art: